 … Everything around me shimmered from within itself.
 I was bridge, river, riverbed and water falling from the cliff, the aria of water.
 I was air, breeze and water dust rising.
 I was mirror to mirrors yet looked from beyond mirrors.
 Behind my eyes a truth flashed …

-She follows the Gazal River to find her soul-sister, Cara, whose parallel life in a future world foreshadows their paths’ alignment in the West.
+Ana follows the Gazal River to find her soul-sister, Cara, whose parallel existence in the twentieth-century foreshadows their paths’ alignment in the West.
 A confidential letter from her Baba (Gran) for the King of Itaka burdens Ana’s journey with secrecy.
 Initially in gender disguise, she travels between her parents’ contrasting realms across dangerous bridges, battles her worst fears, and finds her gift.
-Among artisans she meets Luke, twin to a sinister maverick preacher, neither of whom is aware of the other’s existence or their true parentage.
+Among a group of artisans she meets Luke, twin to a sinister maverick preacher, neither of whom is aware of the other’s existence or their true parentage.
 As the brothers fight over her and betrayals unravel in Itaka, Ana’s deeper quest begins.

-Course of Mirrors has won a gold medal on the Harper Collins Authonomy site through reaching the editors desk in February 2011.
+Course of Mirrors has won a gold medal on the Harper Collins Authonomy writers site through reaching the editors desk before the site closed.
 The story received excellent feedback, with over 900 comments that were positive and encouraging.

 … Exquisite imagery and beautiful lyrical writing that flows with the sparkle and dance of a mountain stream.
 I was caught in the mystery by that opening scene of burning books, such a sacrilege to any writer!
 Something profound must have led to that action … something that has to be discovered by the reader … The narrative weaves the story like a tapestry of jewel-rich colours and precious metal threads.
 Ana’s world is a place of enchantment and dark mystery and yet totally believable … just gorgeous in every way …